MSP: Multi-Stage Prompting for Making Pre-trained Language Models Better Translators: Experiments

+\paragraph{Baselines.} We used the mGPT model as the backbone LM in all our experiments, which contains 560M parameters.
+We compare our method with the following prompting methods:~\footnote{In our preliminary experiments, we also experimented with the few-shot approach as described in ~\cite{brown2020gpt3}.
+However, we found mGPT often failed to generate meaningful translations.}

+\begin{itemize} \item Prompt tuning~\cite{lester2021power}.
+A prompting method that only prepends virtual tokens to the embedding layer of pre-trained LMs. \item Prefix-tuning~\cite{li2021prefix}.
+A prompting method that uses deep continuous prompts, which prepend virtual tokens to all key-value pairs in attention layers of pre-trained LMs.
+We use an MLP network to reparameterize a continuous prompt during training as suggested in \cite{li2021prefix}. \end{itemize}

-\paragraph{Hyper-Parameters.} All our models are trained on a machine with 8 RTX 3090Ti GPUs.
-For transformer models, we used the \emph{transformer-big} setting and used the same tokenization and vocabulary as of mGPT.
-All other settings are the same with \citet{vaswani2017attention}.
-For prefix tuning and MSP, we set the prompt length to 128.
-We use Adam~\cite{kingma2014adam} ($\beta_1$ = 0.9, $\beta_2$ = 0.98 and $\epsilon$ = 1$\times$ $10^{-9}$) as the optimizer.
-Each mini-batch contains about 32k tokens.
-We train prompts for a total of 80k steps.
-We used the beam search algorithm to obtain translation from the mGPT model, and the beam size is set to 4.
-We implement our models with the open-source toolkits THUMT~\cite{tan2020thumt} and Transformers~\cite{wolf2020transformers}.
+\paragraph{Implementations.} All our models are trained on a machine with 8 RTX 3090Ti GPUs.
+For all prompting methods, we set the prompt length to 128.
+For the training, we use the Glorot uniform initilalizer~\cite{glorot2010understanding} to initialize tunable parameters unless otherwise noted.
+We use Adam~\cite{kingma2014adam} ($\beta_1$ = 0.9, $\beta_2$ = 0.98 and $\epsilon$ = 1$\times$ $10^{-9}$) as the optimizer with a batch size of roughly 32K tokens.
+We use the same learning rate schedule as described in \cite{vaswani2017attention}.
+The number of warmup steps is set to 4K.
+We set the maximum learning rate to 0.02 for prompt tuning and MSP, and 7e-4 for prefix-tuning.\footnote{We found using a large learning rate for prefix-tuning would result in unstable training.} We train prompts for a total of 80K steps for prompt tuning and prefix-tuning, and 40K steps for MSP.
+For the inference, we use the beam search algorithm to obtain translation from the mGPT model, and the beam size is set to 4.
+The length penalty is determined by the results evaluated on the development set.
+We set the length penalty to 1.0 for the En-Zh translation task and 0.0 for other translation tasks.
+We implement our models on top of the THUMT~\cite{tan2020thumt} toolkit and the Transformers library~\cite{wolf2020transformers}.